DrMint/Litrato/README.md

 ## BUGS AND LIMITATIONS
 Most bugs/limitations have been fixed already.
 A few subsisted:

+- When the histogram is resize, the image can get stretch because the imageView gets bigger or smaller.
+Refreshing the image doesn't seem to work. we suspect this is because requestLayout is asynchronous, and
+when the image refresh, it utilizes the imageView's aspect ratio before it actually changed.
+Thus, refreshing the image will actually make the problem worse.

+- Right now, we only load a miniature of the image when it is taken from the camera.
+We have to ask the system to create a temporary file in order to store the full image.
+Until then, the image is only 187px by 250px.

 - The implementation of Laplacian edge detection using ScriptIntrinsicConvolve3x3 has a problem when using an amount parameter above 14.
 The image turns very bright.
 I suspect the problem to be caused by kernel weights above 128 (the center weight is equal to 8 * (amount + 1) which is superior or equal to 128 when amount is above 14).
 As using this filter with that much blur isn’t very useful, I decided to simply limit the user seek bar to values between 0 and 14.
 However, for this particular release, I left the possibility to go up to 20 for testing purposes.

 - ScriptIntrinsicBlur isn’t able to handle blur radius above 25, this is not a limitation from this program, but from this library.